-J&J 4Q profit jumps on higher sales, lower charges (Update)January 22nd, 2013 in Other /
+J&J 4Q profit jumps on higher sales, lower charges (Update)January 22nd, 2013 by Linda A. Johnson in Other /

 In this Monday, July 16, 2012, photo, Johnson & Johnson products are displayed in Orlando, Fla.
 Higher sales helped Johnson & Johnson post a much bigger fourth-quarter profit than a year ago, when a slew of charges depressed results.
 The New Brunswick, N.J., company said Tuesday, Jan.
 22, 2012, that net income was $2.57 billion, or 91 cents per share, up from $218 million, or 8 cents per share, in 2011's fourth quarter.
 (AP Photo/John Raoux, File)